 TEACHING: Contemporary, Senior Jazz, Ballet, Mini Movers, Musical Theatre

-From a young age Leandrie has trained in Ballet, completing her exams with distinction.
+Leandrie has trained in Ballet, completing her exams with distinction.
 She has also completed the Urban syllabus with full distinction and received an additional award for presentation and performance.
-Leandrie has trained in the BBO, TDI, NZAMD and RAD syllabus.
+She has trained in the BBO, TDI, NZAMD and RAD syllabus.
 Throughout her schooling days Leandrie also trained in tap, contemporary and character dancing.
 After a few years competing in Ballet and Jazz, Leandrie moved to Hamilton and started to pursue Ballroom and Latin dancing.
 She won her first National Title in 2012 (Youth Ballroom) and since then has won 6 more.
 In Leandrie’s final year of high school she started working as a dance teacher, teaching hip hop and tap.
 She was also very involved in her school’s productions and was dance prefect in her final year at school.
 Leandrie has choreographed and danced for several fundraising events, the most recent being for Breast cancer and the Cambridge Autumn festival.

 Leandrie is in her 4th year of Medical school and is placed in Waikato hospital this year.
 She is still competing in Ballroom and is very excited to be teaching contemporary this year.